Skip to content

 In some circumstances, the matter might be urgent and an application to the Court of Protection is the only appropriate course of action.
 In other cases, the matter may have been ongoing for so long, with no agreement despite many meetings, that the Court of Protection is the final and only option.

-The Court charges an application fee of £408 (£421 from April 2025), but there also additional court fees where a hearing is required and costs associated with Court proceedings, such as Expert and barrister fees.
+The Court charges an application fee of £421, but there are also additional court fees where a hearing is required and costs associated with Court proceedings, such as Expert and barrister fees.

 Court of Protection proceedings are expensive, so our team at Martin Searle Solicitors always try to avoid unnecessary applications where possible.

 If an application is inevitable, we will provide you with cost estimates for our work and any additional charges at every stage of the process.
-We review our cost estimates on a regular basis and update you with any changes.
+We review our cost estimates regularly and update you with any changes.

 For some non-contentious applications, such as Deputyship applications, we can offer an agreed fee so you know from the outset what costs are involved.

-Our Community Care Law Team has helped many clients navigate their cases through the Court of Protection.
-We achieve excellent outcomes for adults at risk and their families, ensuring that the rights of people lacking capacity to make their own financial or welfare decisions are protected.
+Our Court of Protection solicitors have helped many clients navigate their cases through the Court of Protection.
+We achieve excellent outcomes for adults at risk and their families, ensuring the rights of people who lack capacity to make their own financial or welfare decisions are protected.

 We know that Court of Protection proceedings can be stressful.
 We have the experience and expertise to support you throughout the process.